-DHCF will initially certify a new agency providing this service for one year.
-Renewal of that certification, which may include an on-site visit, will be conducted at least once every three (3) years.
+DHCF shall initially certify a new provider of this service for one year.
+Renewal of that certification, including an on-site visit, shall be conducted at least once every three (3) years.
+Providers who do not provide services in a setting that is owned, leased or controlled by the provider shall not be subject to an on-site visit.
 DHCF has the authority to conduct an on-site visit when a concern is identified during a complaint, incident report, internal referral, or at the agency's discretion.

-Service Type: Statutory Service Service Name: Adult Day Services
+Serv vice Type: Statutory Service

+Serv vice Name: Adult Day Services

-Provider Category:
+Provider · Category:

-Individual

-Provider Type:

-Independent Provider
+Agency

-A provider who does not designate wages and does not employ staff members other than themselves.
-This provider typically does not have a business tax identification number, but instead uses their social security number as a business tax identification number.
-An individual provider is required to attain and maintain a certification for this service from DHCF.
-If an individual provider meets the criteria outlined in Section 25 of Chapter 45 of Wyoming Medicaid Rules, they must attain and maintain accreditation by a nationally recognized accreditation entity for human services as specified.
+A provider that employs one or more individuals other than themselves, and otherwise does not meet the definition of an individual provider.
+To be able to provide this service, an agency provider is required to attain and maintain a certification for this service from the DHCF.
+If a provider meets the criteria outlined in Section 25 of Chapter 45 of the Department of Health's Medicaid Rules, it shall attain and maintain accreditation by a nationally recognized accreditation entity for human services as specified.

-A provider of this service must meet the requirements in Chapter 45 of Wyoming Medicaid Rules.
-Requirements for providers include, but are not limited to: a successful criminal history background screening; a current CPR and First Aid certification; a current Medication Assistance certification for assisting participants with medications; a current crisis intervention and restraint usage certification, if applicable; and a current driver's license and vehicle insurance, if providing transportation.
-A provider must complete participant specific training prior to providing services to the participant.
-In addition to Chapter 45 requirements, providers must adhere to the standards and requirements of all applicable Medicaid rules and regulations, all sub-regulatory guidance, and the Wyoming Medicaid Provider Agreement.
+A provider of this service shall meet the requirements in Chapter 45 of the Department of Health's Medicaid Rules.
+Requirements for providers and provider direct care staff include, but are not limited to: a successful criminal history background screening; a current CPR and First Aid certification; a current Medication Assistance certification for direct care staff assisting participants with medications; a current crisis intervention and restraint usage certification, if applicable; and a current driver's license and automobile insurance, if providing transportation.
+Direct care staff shall complete participant specific training prior to providing services to the participant.
+In addition to Chapter 45 requirements, providers shall adhere to the standards and requirements of all applicable Medicaid rules and regulations specified in sub-regulatory guidance and the Provider Agreement.

-A provider must ensure that services occur in settings that are community based, and facilitate opportunities for participants to access the community and community resources to the same degree as people who do not receive HCBS.
-A participant must have choice in with whom they spend their time, the activities and events in which they are involved, and from whom they receive assistance and support.
-A participant must have choice and decision making authority over how they budget, manage, and spend money.
-A participant must be treated with dignity and respect, have their privacy respected to the extent possible for health and safety, and be free from coercion and restraint.
-Any restriction of a participant's rights must meet federal requirements and include an assessed need and a restoration plan.
+A provider shall ensure that services occur in settings that are community based and facilitate opportunities for participants to access the community and community resources to the same degree as people who do not have a disability.
+A participant shall have choice in with whom they want to spend time, the activities and events in which they want to be involved, and from whom they would like to receive assistance and support.
+They shall have choice and decision making authority over how they budget, manage, and spend money.
+They shall be treated with dignity and respect by waiver providers, have their privacy respected to the extent possible for health and safety, and be free from coercion and restraint.
+Any restriction of rights shall meet federal requirements and include an assessed need and a restoration plan.